vcwild/norminette-hook/README.md

     - id: norminette-hook
 ```

-When executing `pre-commit run` or `pre-commit run norminette-hook`, the hook will be executed.
+When executing `pre-commit run` or `pre-commit run norminette-hook`, the hook will be triggered.

-Now install the hook to be executed automatically for each commit.
+Now install the hook to execute it automatically for each commit.

 ```bash
 pre-commit install --install-hooks --overwrite
 ```

+You are now ready for some next level linting automation! 👨‍🚀🚀

+## 🤝 Contributing

+Fork the repository and create a pull request.

+## 🏷️ License

+The project is under the [MIT License](https://opensource.org/licenses/MIT).
+The software is provided as is, without warranty of any kind.